dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 accessible by the virtuoso load script.
 Accessible paths are set in the internal `virtuoso.ini` file (`DirsAllowed`).
 As the docker-compose uses the vanilla settings of the image the local `./downloads` folder is mounted to `/usr/share/proj` inside of the container which is in the `DirsAllowed` per default.

-#### Container 2: DBpedia Databus Collection Downloader
+#### Container 2: DBpedia Databus Python Client

-This project uses the DBpedia Databus Collection Downloader.
-You can find the documentation [here](https://github.com/dbpedia/dbpedia-databus-collection-downloader).
-If you haven't already, download and build the download client docker image.
+This project uses the DBpedia Databus Python Client.
+You can find the documentation [here](https://github.com/dbpedia/databus-python-client).
 The required environment variables are:

-* `TARGET_DIR`: The target directory for the downloaded files (inside of the container).
-Make sure that the directory is mounted to a local folder to access the files in the docker network.
+* `COLLECTION_URI`: Backward-compatible Databus Collection URI.
+* `DATABUS_URI`: Optional additional Databus URI.
+Set this when you want to download something other than, or in addition to, a collection.
+* `SPARQL_ENDPOINT`: The Databus SPARQL endpoint used to resolve collections and queries.
+* `GRAPH_MODE`: Defaults to `download-url`.
+The download client writes `<file>.graph` sidecars containing the original download URL; these files are used by the Virtuoso loading process.

+The Python client stores files in a nested Databus layout below `DATA_DIR`.
+The loader registers files recursively with Virtuoso, so this layout does not need to be flattened.
+Keeping the hierarchy avoids filename collisions when different artifacts or versions contain files with the same basename.

 #### Container 3: Loader/Installer